 Thatch Layer

-This is one of the main symptoms of poor air infiltration and compaction in a lawn.
-A compacted soil holds little air or water and is not going to be able to sustain a normal and healthy population of microbes and beneficial fungi.
+Thatch is one of the main symptoms of poor air infiltration and compaction in a lawn.
+A compacted soil holds little air or water and cannot sustain a normal and healthy population of microbes and beneficial fungi.
 It is these guys that keep the natural balance of life, death and decay going in your lawn.
-Without microbes the decay will almost come to a stop.
+Without microbes, the decay will almost come to a stop.
 This means that as new grass plants develop and grow the older ones die and just build up in a layer underneath causing a spongy ‘thatch layer’.
-Once developed beyond a reasonable thickness (1/2”), this thatch layer acts as a barrier to water, air and nutrient penetration, further exacerbating the lawns problems.
-Thatch layers can also occur in patches around the lawn, normally in conjunction with localised compaction and or dry patch.
-See the Scarifying & Raking Category for more detail on thatch

 Other Symptoms